danielhrisca/asammdf/documentation/benchmarks.rst

 Usage
 -----
-Extract the test files from the archive.
+Extract the test files from the archive, or provide a folder that contains the files "test.mdf" and "test.mf4".
 Run the module *bench.py* ( see --help option for available options )